Remembering the 2018 Smithsonian Water|Ways exhibit

 Over 3200 visitors enjoyed the national Smithsonian Water/Ways exhibit over the course of the its six-week stay at Raven Hill.
 Weekend events, art exhibits and displays, speakers and authors, classes and workshops, school fieldtrips, as well as community events all enhanced the exhibit by highlighting the science and culture of water.

 A collaboration between Raven Hill Discovery Center and the Smithsonian Museum on Main Street (MoMS) program, the completed exhibition Labor Days: A History of Work will bring to light the who, what, where, why and how of Northern Michigan at work, and how it fits within the nation’s broader history.
 It explores the places Americans work, and how work became such a central element in American culture by tracing the many changes that affected the workforce and work environments over the past 150 years.
-By incorporating local elements, each participating community will have an engaging exhibition specific to their location.
-Look for this exciting exhibit and related events to come to Raven Hill August 15 to September 30 of 2020.
+By incorporating local elements, each of the ten participating communities throughout the United States will have an engaging exhibition specific to their location.
+Look for this exciting exhibit and related events to come to Raven Hill August 14 to September 30 of 2021.